emilyjspencer/cicd-microservices-extended/README.md

 * click on the Actions tab - there should be workflows under it
 * CI pipeline for microservice x y z
 * CD pipeline for Microservice x y z

+Once the CI completes, the CD pipeline will begin.
+Can click on the different stages of the pipeline (represented as rectangles) to view the logs